NREL/MAGMA/readme.md

 ##### About cache=TRUE

 Setting cache=TRUE makes the markdown script save the data before it outputs it into an HTML for an individual chunk.
 The "key-period-dispatch" and "yearly-curtailment" chunks take a long time to process due to the interval queries (instead of yearly queries) required.
 With cache=TRUE, the first time still takes the full length to run, but subsequent runs of the script just load the saved cache data.
-However, if anything in the file or chunk (not sure) changes that has cache=TRUE, it will overwrite the cache and take the full length of time to process.
+However, if anything in the file in which cache=TRUE changes (maybe just chunk, but not sure), it will overwrite the cache and take the full length of time to process.
+So beware of that as well.

 For "key-period-dispatch", to set cache=TRUE, change ```{r key-period-dispatch}``` to ```{r key-period-dispatch, cache=TRUE}```